 - and completion of the required documents

 - We advise that you check and call your local embassy and ask for a detailed instruction as to what sort of documents they’ll need from you.
-Some embassy is a tad different than the other and depending on where you’re from, the required documents can vary from country to country.
+Some embassy is a tad different than the other, and depending on where you’re from, the required documents can vary from country to country.

 It is important that everyone who tries to apply for a visitor visa should understand that no embassy will ever guarantee you approval making this article about Schengen visa for tourists a mere guideline to walk you through everything you need to complete the application process.
+However, if you’re interested in staying in Europe for longer than three months with multiple entry visa, read this post – it is rich with information!

 Table of Contents